Jiuquan Satellite Launch Center: History

-The center covers 2800 km^{2} and may have housing for as many as 20,000 people.
-The facilities and launch support equipment were likely modelled on Soviet counterparts and the Soviet Union likely provided technical support to Jiuquan.
+The center covers about 2,800 km^{2} and reportedly houses up to 20,000 personnel.
+Many of its systems and equipment were likely modelled on Soviet designs, and the Soviet Union probably provided early technical assistance.

-Jiuquan Satellite Launch Center was expanded during the Third Front campaign to develop basic industry and national defense industry in China's rugged interior to prepare for potential invasion by the Soviet Union or the United States.
+JSLC was expanded during China's Third Front campaign to develop defense-related industry in inland regions in anticipation of potential conflict with the Soviet Union or the United States.